Gadsby (novel)

-Gadsby is a 1939 novel by Ernest Vincent Wright which does not include any words that contain the letter E, the most common letter in English.
+Gadsby is a 1939 novel by Ernest Vincent Wright, written without words that contain the letter E, the most common letter in English.
 A work that deliberately avoids certain letters is known as a lipogram.
 The plot revolves around the dying fictional city of Branton Hills, which is revitalized as a result of the efforts of protagonist John Gadsby and a youth organizer.

 Though vanity published and little noticed in its time, the book has since become a favorite of fans of constrained writing and is a sought-after rarity among some book collectors.
-Later editions of the book have sometimes carried the alternative subtitle 50,000 Word Novel Without the Letter "E".
+The first edition carries on title page and cover the subtitle A Story of Over 50,000 Words Without Using the Letter "E" (with the variant 50,000 Word Novel Without the Letter "E" on the dust jacket), sometimes dropped from late reprints.

-Despite Wright's claim, some editions of the book accidentally contain a handful of uses of the letter "e".
-The 1939 first edition, for example, contains "the" three times and "officers" once.